vikramsoni2/nextExplorer/docs/quick-launch/visual-tour.md

 ## Sign in and unlock

 - The login screen shows your workspace branding, workspace name, and the “Log In” button.
-On first launch you create a workspace password and admin account; subsequent unlocks rely on that password, with optional OIDC if enabled via `OIDC_ENABLED`.
+On first launch you either complete the setup wizard to create the first admin account, or pre-seed it via `AUTH_ADMIN_EMAIL`/`AUTH_ADMIN_PASSWORD`; subsequent unlocks rely on that password, with optional OIDC if enabled via `OIDC_ENABLED`.
 - Trusted sessions reappear quickly thanks to the unlock modal, which prompts for the workspace password only when needed.

 ## The dashboard after authentication